sarlindo/mesos/README.md

-# Mesos - Simple Ubuntu 2 node cluster
+# Mesos - Simple Ubuntu two node cluster

-This project automates a simple Ubuntu 14.04 2 node cluster using vagrant and ansible as the provisioner.
+This project automates a simple Ubuntu 14.04 two node cluster using vagrant and ansible as the provisioner.

 This will build one master node and one slave node.